Hip

 What are the treatments for hip osteoarthritis?

-Most of the time, a patient may relieve hip pain with the painkillers, but if the pain has not improved for two weeks, it’s best to see a hip doctor in Cary for a proper evaluation.
+Most of the time, a patient may relieve hip pain with painkillers, but if the pain has not improved for two weeks, it’s best to see an Orthopedic Hip Specialist for a proper evaluation.
 It’s important to get a good diagnosis of the hip osteoarthritis so that the doctor can come up with a treatment plan.
 The diagnosis may include X-rays, magnetic resonance imaging (MRI), blood tests and fluid analysis.

 Once the tests are completed, the doctor may prescribe non-steroidal anti-inflammatory drugs (NSAIDs), acetaminophen or duloxetine to manage the chronic pain.
-The patient may also be asked to lose some weight to slow down the progression of hip osteoarthritis.
+If necessary, the doctor may also suggest losing some weight to slow down the progression of hip osteoarthritis.

 Physical therapy in Raleigh Orthopedic Clinic, or occupational therapy may also be recommended to: